EliasDB21/M2_ACT5/README.md

 ---

 ## Figure map (repository file names and how to use them)

-Each file below is the **authoritative source** for the corresponding image used in the paper and slides.
-Create `figX.png` or `figX.svg` next to the EPS to embed it in Markdown.

 - `images/fig1.eps` — Number of participants by **current role and gender** (bar).
   *Use:* discuss cohort composition and why role matters for tool adoption.